Roofing dumpster rental in Chicago

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than standard asphalt; these materials punish a standard bin that was not built for the load.
-We route a 30-yard low-wall container with reinforced sides and a heavier floor plate for these jobs: we cap fill volume below the rim to keep axle weight legal.
-We haul this setup via lowboy to ensure stability.
-We also provide our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does per square; these materials punish a container that was not built for the load.
+We route a 30-yard low-wall bin onto a lowboy for your heavy roof tear-off: it features reinforced sides and a heavier floor plate.
+We cap the fill volume below the rim to maintain legal axle weight.
+For mixed loads, use our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover